curran/data/gapminder/README.md

 These pieces can be combined together to build a script that downloads all of the Gapminder data sets as CSV files.

+One tricky hurdle was handling redirects from the Google APIs.
+Using `curl` did not handle these, and also using Node's http and https modules also did not handle them.
+The library that ended up working is the `request` package, which handles redirects correctly by default.

+Another tricky thing was noticing that some indicator names are not valid file names.
+For this, the `sanitize` Node module was used.
+This strips invalid characters out of strings such that they can be used as file names.